minio/docs/source/operations/checklists/hardware.rst

    mc support diag ALIAS --airgap

-Replace ALIAS with the :mc-cmd:`~mc alias` defined for the deployment.
+Replace ALIAS with the :mc:`~mc alias` defined for the deployment.

 MinIO Support Diagnostic Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~